You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 There are several strategies to resolve this issue:

-tabindex="-1"to links, buttons, or other interactive elements inside the hidden container. -
+tabindex="-1" to links, buttons, or other interactive elements inside the hidden container. - Use the

 If you need to hide content from assistive technologies, ensure equivalent meaning and functionality is still available through other accessible means.